Stahlhelm: M1916 and M1917

-But the helmet was not without its flaws.
+But the helmet had a few flaws.
 The ventilator horns often let cold air in during the winter, requiring the wearer to block the vents with mud or fabric.
 The large, flared skirt tended to make it difficult for soldiers to hear, distorting surrounding sounds and creating an echo when the wearer spoke.

 Originally painted Feldgrau (field grey), the Stahlhelm was often camouflaged by troops in the field using mud, foliage, cloth covers, and paint.
 Official issue cloth covers in white and grey appeared in late 1916 and early 1917.
 Camouflage paint was not formally introduced until July 1918, when German Army Order II, No 91 366, signed by General Erich Ludendorff on 7 July 1918, outlined official standards for helmet camouflage.
 The order stipulated that helmets should be painted in several colours, separated by a finger-wide black line.
 The colours should be relevant to the season, such as using green, brown and ochre in summer.
 In the closing months, some experiments were conducted on the Stahlhelm paint.
 Wollstaub was one such paint iteration that was infused with crushed felt in hopes of glare reduction.

 After the effectiveness of the M1916 design was validated during the 1916 campaigns, incremental improvements were subsequently made.
 The M1917 version saw improvements to the liner but was otherwise identical to the original design.

 M1918

-Extensive redesigns were made for the M1918 model.
+Introduced on February 12, 1918, extensive redesigns were made for the M1918 model.
 A new two-piece chin strap was introduced and was attached directly to the helmet liner rather than the shell.
+The M1918 Stahlhelm can be distinguished from the M1916, as the M1918 shell lacks the chinstrap rivet on the lower side of the helmet skirt found on earlier models.

 Certain examples of the M1918 had cutouts in the rim along the sides of the helmet.
-This iteration was dubbed the cavalry or telephone talker helmet, despite the fact that it was intended to be utilized by all units.
-It has incorrectly been said that these cutouts were to accommodate headphones while wearing the helmet.
+It has incorrectly been said that these cutouts were to accommodate headphones while wearing the helmet or that the helmet were specifically made for the cavalry, so this iteration was once dubbed the telephone talker helmet or cavalry helmet, despite the fact that it was intended to be utilized by all units; today they are known to collectors just as "cut-out M18s".
 These cutouts were actually done to improve hearing and to reduce echo created by the large, flared skirt.
-About ten thousand were created in the closing months of the war.
+About 100.000 were created in the closing months of the war.

-The M1918 Stahlhelm can be distinguished from the M1916, as the M1918 shell lacks the chinstrap rivet on the lower side of the helmet skirt found on earlier models.

-Another variant is the Armored Warfare Stahlhelm, created in sparing amounts for tank crews.
-The only difference was the extreme reduction of the visor extending over the eyes to allow for better visibility.